-Nobody likes getting spammed, yet there are more than 14.5 billion spam emails sent every day.
+Nobody likes getting spammed, yet there are more than 14.5 billion spam emails sent mailboxes every day.

 That accounts for a whopping 45% of all the emails sent worldwide!

-Spamming doesn’t only apply for emails, but also for websites.
+Spamming doesn’t only apply for email messages, but also for websites.
 For example, your spam scoring determines how well you rank in search engine result pages and whether your website is seen well by Google or not.

 Certain websites are considered to be spammy based on various factors and flags.